Is There An Official Oxford University Summer School?

 Despite the fact that there is no Oxford University-affiliated school, summer schools such as the Oxford Scholastica Academy give students a taste of the University experience in the following ways.

-If you enrol on one of Oxford Scholastica’s courses – which range from Medicine and Engineering to International Relations, Law, and many others – you’ll be taught by our expert tutors, lots of whom have attended Oxford University themselves.
+If you enrol on one of Oxford Scholastica’s Oxford summer courses – which range from Medicine summer school and Engineering summer school to International Relations, Law, and many others – you’ll be taught by our expert tutors, lots of whom have attended Oxford University themselves.
 They’ll be more than happy to answer any questions you have about the Oxford experience!